appressoas/vitalstyles/README.md

     }
     ```

-### Sane lists
-Renders lists in a saner manner than the original Markdown.

 ### Smart strong and smart emphasis
 Prevents markdown from emphasizing words when you use ``_`` and ``__`` in the middle of a word.